mgrechukh/novaposhta/README.md

-# novaposhta
+# Novaposhta API

 First, create or found existing api key

 https://new.novaposhta.ua/dashboard/settings/developers

+Use it as goes:

 ```
 $ ./novaposhta [--api-key=XXXXXX]
 ```

+See below for different methods to store API key securely.

-Options:
+# Options:

---format=json - (tabular is default)
+- --format=json - (tabular is default)

---raw - (to output all fields in requested format.
+- --raw - (to output all fields in requested format.
 By default, only human-readable subset is rendered)

---api-key - is not required if token had been stored in file as described below.
+- --api-key - actually not required if token had been stored in file as described below

 You can store API key to pass(1).
 KeepassXC backend may also be implemented, if somebody interested in.
 Then specify path to stored token in argument:

 ```
 $ ./novaposhta --api-key=pass://private/mgr/novaposhta
 ```

-Or write it to file:
+Or write token to file In fact $HOME/.novaposhta-cli is hardcoded default value to use if no argument has been specified.

 ```
 $ ./novaposhta --api-key=file://$HOME/.novaposhta-cli
 ```

-In fact $HOME/.novaposhta-cli is hardcoded default value to use if no argument has been specified.

-File can in turn also contain either plain-txt token or link to pass.
+File in turn can also contain either plain-text token or link to pass.
 Example:

 ```
 $ cat ~/.novaposhta-cli